reddcoin-project/blockparser/README.md

     Credits:
     --------

-        Modified by Leonard Simonse
+        Modified by the Official Reddcoin Project
         Originally written by znort987@yahoo.com
-        If you find this useful:

-        BTC: 145TTNrbPznUtj9jLh7Mn4JeAdEXQjcMqs
-        RDD: RctBPR4vuQmgDuqABUnrqCWjEDwaqF2FWd

     What:
     -----